PROLOGUE

 “You sure?”
 She was disappointed she would have to wait until tomorrow to hear all of the details.

-That wasn’t the only reason for her disappointment, but admitting to herself that she wanted to see with her own eyes that Boone was okay, meant her was wriggling his way behind her defenses.
+That wasn’t the only reason for her disappointment, but admitting to herself that she wanted to see with her own eyes that Boone was okay meant he was wriggling his way behind her defenses.

 She could not let that happen.